Azure/azure-sdk/docs/general/design.md

 {% include requirement/SHOULD %} accept additional boolean parameters on service methods as necessary to enable conditional checks on the service.

-{% include requirement/SHOULD %} return the original object when a `304 Not Modified` response is received from the service due to a conditional check.
+{% include requirement/SHOULD %} return a `Response<T>` when a `304 Not Modified` response is received from the service due to a conditional check.
+If the value of such a response is accessed, throw an error.

 {% include requirement/SHOULD %} throw a distinct error when a `412 Precondition Failed` response or a `409 Conflict` response is received from the service due to a conditional check.